This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 Battery:

-In the inverter mode, the battery provides power to the inverter circuit, and the inverter produces AC output.
+In inverter mode the battery provides power to the inverter circuit and the inverter generates an AC output.

 - When the switch is in the solar regulator position the solar panel is connected to the battery through the emitter follower circuit.